-- Substantially all resale and all repurchase agreements; - Certain securities borrowed and loaned transactions; - Certain receivables from customers and counterparties, including certain margin loans; - Certain other secured financings, including transfers of assets accounted for as financings; and - · Certain unsecured short-term borrowings.
+- Substantially all resale and all repurchase agreements; - Certain securities borrowed and loaned transactions; - Certain receivables from customers and counterparties, including certain margin loans; - · Certain other secured financings; and - · Certain unsecured short-term borrowings.

 See Note 4 for an overview of the firm's fair value measurement policies, valuation techniques and significant inputs used to determine the fair value of other financial assets and liabilities at fair value, and Note 5 for information about other financial assets and liabilities at fair value within the fair value hierarchy.